Symposium Speakers

 • Jean Blair

-Vice Dean, United States Military Academy
+Distinguished Professor of Innovation, United States Military Academy

-Jean Blair previously held positions as deputy to the Chief Academic Officer, director of the Computer Science Program and director of the Information Systems Engineering Program.
-An ABET volunteer since the Computer Science Accreditation Commission (CSAC) merged with ABET, she has served as a program evaluator, team chair, commissioner, and on the Computing Accreditation Commission (CAC) executive committee, where she currently serves as the past chair.
-She is a senior member of IEEE, a senior member of the Association for Computing Machinery, and a member of both the Society for Industrial and Applied Mathematics and the American Society of Engineering Education.
+She is a senior member of IEEE, a senior member of the Association for Computing Machinery and a member of both the Society for Industrial and Applied Mathematics and the American Society of Engineering Education.
 Jean was named both an ABET Fellow and a CSAB Fellow in 2023.

 • Douglas Bowman